SkywardSyntax/HourLogger/README.md

 # HourLogger

 HourLogger is a Python-based project designed to log and manage the hours spent by individuals, identified by their IDs.
-The project consists of several Python scripts that perform different tasks.
+The project consists of several Python scripts that perform various tasks.

 ## Scripts